filakhtov/gentoo-use-docs/sys-devel/gcc.md

 Enable additional security features like SSP/PIE/RELRO in the compilers by default.
 This might break various packages at a runtime or during an compilation.

 This flag should normally be disabled and toggled only system-wide, e.g. by a hardened Portage profile.

+### ieee-long-double
+Only relevant on PowerPC64 systems.
+Pass the `--with-long-double-format=ieee` option to the configure script.
+Use the IEEE 754 compliant representation of the 128-bit float when using `long double` instead of IBM 128-bit one.
+The IBM 128-bit implementation differs from the IEEE standard for long double in the following ways:

+- Supports only round-to-nearest mode.
+If the application changes the rounding mode, results are undefined.
+- Does not fully support the IEEE special numbers NaN and INF.
+- Does not support IEEE status flags for overflow, underflow, and other conditions.
+These flags have no meaning for the 128-bit long double inplementation.
+- The 128-bit long double data type does not support the certain math APIs.

+This flag should normally be disabled.

 ### jit
 Append `jit` to the `--enable-languages` option and passes the `--enable-host-shared` option to the configure script.
 Provide a `libgccjit` library that allows to create Just-In-Time compilers, e.g. from within interpreters.